axelK-dev/iot-healthcare-platform/docs/washington_IoT_healthcare_proposal.md

-✅ How to Make It Better Than Existing GitHub Projects
+✅ How to Make It Better

 Focus on Non-Profit Enablement: Build pricing and deployment models that empower resource-strapped organizations.
 Add Cognitive Wellness Layer: None of the major projects integrate mental health and sensory modulation techniques.